Vincent Phillip Muñoz: Career

-Muñoz’s won a National Endowment for the Humanities fellowship to support his second book, Religious Liberty and the American Founding: Natural Rights and the Original Meanings of the First Amendment Religion Clauses, published by the University of Chicago Press.
+Muñoz won a National Endowment for the Humanities fellowship to support his second book, Religious Liberty and the American Founding: Natural Rights and the Original Meanings of the First Amendment Religion Clauses, published by the University of Chicago Press (2022).
 It continues his presentation of the Founders’ philosophy and constitutionalism of religious liberty, focusing on the Founding-era state constitutions and the drafting and adoption of the First Amendment.
 Muñoz argues that the Founders conceived religious liberty as an inalienable natural right.
 The book concludes with a natural rights constitutional construction of the First Amendment’s religion clauses.